- Height: 5-8 feet, mound-shaped; 6-10' spread

 - Fun fact: The name of this shrub refers to its exfoliating bark that peels away in strips and is said to have nine layers.

-This graceful, mound-shaped shrub features clusters of small pink or white, five-petaled flowers in late spring, followed by clusters of reddish fruit.
-Mature branches have strong visual interest in winter thanks to the exfoliating bark that reveals several layers of reddish to brown inner bark.
-Able to grow in harsh conditions.
+This arching, branching shrub likes elbow room as it flings its arms about.
+It features clusters of small pink or white, five-petaled flowers in late spring, followed by reddish late-summer fruit.
+Mature branches have exfoliating bark providing strong visual interest in winter.